SitecoreSupport/Sitecore.Support.145832/readme.md

 # Sitecore.Support.145832
-This patch makes Sitecore considering the setting Upload.SimpleUploadOverwriting when the upload is initiated from the ribbon or context menu
+There is an issue during the upload media files with the same names from the ribbon and context menu.
+Even if the setting Upload.SimpleUploadOverwriting is true, the files with the same names are not replaced.
+This patch resolves this issue.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.145832/blob/master/LICENSE).